mshanGithub/msbotframework/specs/testing/testing.md

     It would be also good to be able to assert the InputHint property of the response.

+7. As a developer, I would like to have any easy way of validating that complex responses that use cards and attachments are returned correctly.
+8. As a developer, I would like to be able to run tests that emulate the target channels for my bot so I can make sure it will work once it is deployed.
-7. As a Security engineer, I would like to use [Microsoft Security Risk Detection](https://www.microsoft.com/en-us/security-risk-detection/) to find security bugs in my bot
+9. As a Security engineer, I would like to use [Microsoft Security Risk Detection](https://www.microsoft.com/en-us/security-risk-detection/) to find security bugs in my bot

 ### Language models scenarios

-1. As an NLU engineer, I would like to be able to run batch tests scripts against my language models to validate the utterances and entities my bot expects get resolved as expected.
+1. As an NLU engineer, I would like to be able to run batch tests scripts against my language models to validate the utterances and entities my bot needs to work get resolved as expected.

     TestAdapter and FakeLuisRecognizer should help developers write tests that validate the bot functionality works without using LUIS, the natural language understanding models used by a bot evolve independently of the underlying code, the LUIS portal provides a batch testing UI but it is not scriptable and can't be used in continuous integration or continuous delivery.
 We need a batch testing API that can be invoked and asserted from the CLI to ensure the key utterances and entities are still resolved after the model changes.
 2. As an NLU engineer, I would like to have a way of running a batch test against my updated LUIS model before it gets published to ensure I don't break the bot.
+3. As an NLU engineer, I would like to be able to run batch tests against my QnAMaker models to ensure the bot is returning the correct answers.
+4. As an NLU engineer, I would like to run tests in different languages so I can ensure that my bot will work as expected in the targeted locales.
-3. As a DevOps engineer, I would like to have a tools in the Azure Marketplace that will allow me to configure and run NLU tests from the Ci/CD pipeline.
+5. As a DevOps engineer, I would like to have a tools in the Azure Marketplace that will allow me to configure and run NLU tests from the CI/CD pipeline.
-4. As a DevOps engineer, I want to publish the live/latest NLU test results per-model and per-bot shared in a way so that I can point non-developers to a central location at any time for active status.
+6. As a DevOps engineer, I want to publish the live/latest NLU test results per-model and per-bot shared in a way so that I can point non-developers to a central location at any time for active status.
-5. As a DevOps engineer, I want to run NLU tests in any language against any bot at any time I want so that I can see how the model performs against different bots without disrupting deployments or live bots.
+7. As a DevOps engineer, I want to run NLU tests in any language against any bot at any time I want so that I can see how the model performs against different bots without disrupting deployments or live bots.
-6. As an NLU engineer, I want an easy to use website to create, read, update, and delete test transcript files so that I can collaborate with other non-developers on these transcripts in a managed/source-controlled way without having to download an IDE or know a language framework.
+8. As an NLU engineer, I want an easy to use website to create, read, update, and delete test transcript files so that I can collaborate with other non-developers on these transcripts in a managed/source-controlled way without having to download an IDE or know a language framework.
-7. As a DevOps engineer, I want to have clear hinting when test failures occur so that I can notify the right team member to resolve the problem in the right way (should I get a developer involved, an NLU engineer, or a sys-admin?).
+9. As an NLU engineer, I would like to be able to test a bot using speech to ensure my custom speech models (if any) are working correctly for the targeted locales.

 ### DevOps scenarios

+1. As a DevOps engineer, I want to have clear hinting when test failures occur so that I can notify the right team member to resolve the problem in the right way (should I get a developer involved, an NLU engineer, or a sys-admin?).
-1. As a tester, I would like to be able to create a work item in Azure DevOps from the Bot Framework emulator when I run a test that fails.
+2. As a tester, I would like to be able to create a work item in Azure DevOps from the Bot Framework emulator when I run a test that fails.

    The emulator should create a work item and attach the transcript for the session so the developer can repro the issue.